 Common Name: Lamwick Plant

-Phlomis lychnitis is a Deciduous Shrub up to 0.50 metres tall.
+Phlomis lychnitis is a deciduous shrub that can grow up to 0.50 metres tall.

 It has edible uses.